jmalarcon/DotNetVersions/readme.md

 This simple and straight-forward command-line tool shows all the available versions in your system.

+>**Note**: I've used .NET 2.0 for this tool, the minimum version I had access to, so that it can really work in any system, even the oldest ones, and being able to return all the versions available anyway.

 By default, it shows some informational text at the beginning, and stops the execution until you press any key:

 ![The results of running the program in my system](dotnetversions.png)